beaver-lodge/beaver/CONTRIBUTING.md

 LLVM/MLIR is a giant project, and built around that Beaver have thousands of functions.
 To properly ship LLVM/MLIR and streamline the development process, we need to carefully break the functionalities at different level into different Erlang apps under the same umbrella.

 - `:beaver`: Elixir and C/C++ hybrid.
-  - Top level app ships the high level functionalities including IR generation and pattern definition.
+  - Top-level app ships the high-level functionalities including IR generation and pattern definition.
   - MLIR CAPI wrappers built by parsing LLVM/MLIR CAPI C headers and some middle level helper functions to hide the C pointer related operations.
 This app will add the loaded MLIR C library and managed MLIR context to Erlang supervisor tree.
 Rust is also used in this app, but mainly for LLVM/MLIR CMake integration.
   - All the Ops defined in stock MLIR dialects, built by querying the registry.
 This app will ship MLIR Ops with Erlang idiomatic practices like behavior compliance.
 - `:kinda`: Elixir and Zig hybrid, generating NIFs from MLIR C headers.
 Repo: https://github.com/beaver-lodge/kinda